AustralianCancerDataNetwork/auscatverse/guidelines/CODING.md

 ## Automated Testing

 Currently no automated testing is required for these repositories.
-This will be revisited in mid to late 2022 to address where such automated testing would be useful.
+This will be revisited in the future to address where such automated testing would be useful.

 ## Contributing